Contents

 What If My Company Is In External Administration?

-If your company is currently being deregistered or wound up, you may still need to apply for a DIN.
+If your company is currently being deregistered, placed in external administration, or wound up, you may still be required to apply for a DIN.

 How Do I Get A Director Identification Number?

-The easiest way to get set up is to do it online by following these steps:
+The simplest way to apply is online by following these steps:

 Step 1 – Set Up myGovID